edgexfoundry/edgex-docs/docs_src/microservices/core/data/Ch-CoreData.md

 Sensor data can be sent to core data via two different means:

 1. Services (like devices services) and other systems can put sensor data on a message bus topic and core data can be configured to subscribed to that topic.
 This is the default means of getting data to core data.
 Any service (like an application service or rules engine service) or 3rd system could also subscribe to the same topic.
 If the sensor data does not need to persisted locally, core data does not have to subscribe to the message bus topic - making core data completely optional.
-By default, the message bus is implemented using Redis Streams.
+By default, the message bus is implemented using Redis Pub/Sub.
 MQTT can be used as an alternate message bus implementation.

     ![image](EdgeX_CoreDataSubscriber.png)